lubianat/omero-ontop-to-rdf-comparisons/README.md

 _If we take a concrete example, a C++ client might create an Image via new omero::model::ImageI().
 The “I” suffix represents an “implementation” in the Ice naming scheme and this subclasses from omero::model::Image.
 This can be remotely passed to the server which will be deserialized as an omero.model.ImageI object.
 This will then get converted to an ome.model.core.Image, which can finally be persisted to the database._

-So Ice is a middleware that bridges clent code and an OMERO servers.
-I also asked GPT 5 to clarify a bit how it works:
+So Ice is a middleware that bridges client code and OMERO servers, allowing objects to be sent remotely via an internet connection.

-_Under the hood, the objects are defined in Java and exposed remotely through the Ice middleware.
-Ice acts as the bridge between client code (such as omero-py) and the OMERO server, serializing requests such as getName() or saveAndReturnObject() into a binary protocol (including abstracted types) and routing them to the server.
-On the server side, these calls are deserialized back into method invocations on the corresponding Java model classes, which then persist data into PostgreSQL or retrieve it from the database.
-This setup ensures that clients written in Python, Java, C++, or MATLAB all interact with the same underlying object model without having to deal directly with SQL or the physical database schema._

 The details of the implementation are rather complex — and perhaps unnecessary for the goal of comparing omero-ontop to omero-rdf.

 It may suffice to see that https://omero.readthedocs.io/en/stable/developers/Model/EveryObject.html# lists the objects available through OMERO, following the OME Data Model and that additional information are added via Annotations (e.g. see https://omero.readthedocs.io/en/stable/developers/Model/KeyValuePairs.html).These are accessed via the patterns described in the OMERO API (https://omero.readthedocs.io/en/stable/developers/Modules/Api.html).
-OMERO.py follows the patterns (https://github.com/ome/omero-py)

 In omero-rdf, for example, the model is acessed via omero-py using the BlitzGateway (https://omero.readthedocs.io/en/stable/developers/PythonBlitzGateway.html).
 For example: